-The SAI Home and Community Care team is led by two experienced and dedicated nurses who have over four decades of experience in health care and our support workers are managed by a core executive team with a vast array of professional skills.
+The SAI Home and Community Care team is led by two experienced and dedicated nurses who have over four decades of experience in healthcare and our support workers are managed by a core executive team with a vast array of professional skills and experience in Aged and Disability Care

 Upali DeSilvaChief Executive Officer